International Student Orientation

 International Student Orientation is designed to serve the needs of incoming international students, MKs, and TCKs.
 You will have a chance to meet peers who were once in your very shoes.
 International Orientation (IO) is designed to provide all foreign nationals and domestic MKs/TCKs a transitional time to acclimate to the Taylor University’s culture.
 The returning internationals, MKs, and TCKs, as well as some domestic students, make up the IO staff.
 They passionately welcome the new cohort of students who have spent developmental years living outside the United States of America.
 It promises to be a time of refreshment, reflection, and encouragement.

-On Monday, August 20, 2018, all international students with an F-1 Visa are required to be on campus for SEVIS registration.
-International Orientation starts on Tuesday, August 21, 2018 with everyone, F-1 students, MKs, and TCKs.
+International Orientation starts on Tuesday, August 20, 2019 with everyone, F-1 students, MKs, and TCKs.

 |Who||Early Bird Special (Before August 1)||Fee for Orientation (August 1-20)||Details|